sufiyanattar/Car-Black-Box/README.md

 ### Main Menu:

--The main menu should contain 2 option
+- The main menu should contain 2 option
   - View Log
   - Set Time
 - The UP / DOWN keys are used to navigate